Joey Votto Player Props: Reds vs. Giants

 Joey Votto At The Plate

-- In 31.8% of his games this year, he has hit a long ball, and 9.3% of his trips to the plate.
+- Looking at the 23 games he has played this year, he's went deep in seven of them (30.4%), and in 9% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.